annotation/text-fabric/tf/docs/about/datasharing.md

 ![releases](../images/add-attach.png)

-Zip your data with the `text-fabric-zip` command as explained above.
+Zip your data with the `tf-zip` command as explained above.
 It will look into your local `github` directory, pickup the features from there, zip them, and put the zip files in your Downloads folder.
 Then you can pick that zip file up and attach it manually to a new release of your repository